- Default schedules for metrics jobs

 - Check the last time metrics jobs ran

 - Consider the metrics produced

 - Statistical significance

-After you have run an experiment, you can analyze the results.
+After you have run an experiment in Fusion, you can analyze the results.
 When you stop an experiment, Fusion runs jobs that calculate metrics for the data that were collected.
 All jobs associated with an experiment are prefixed with the name of the experiment, that is,

 <experiment-name>-<metric-name>.
 For the Query Relevance metric, there are two jobs:

 You can also have Fusion generate metrics while an experiment is still running, by running metrics jobs by hand.